napari/napari/docs/plugins/npe2_manifest_specification.md

   this command.
 This usually takes the form of `{obj.__module__}:{obj.__qualname__}` (e.g.
   `my_package.a_module:some_function`).
-For a command to be useful, this field must be specified,.
+For a command to be useful, this field must be specified.
 If it isn't specified here it should be done dynamically inside the plugin's 'activate()' function.

 ### Example